supaglue-labs/supaglue/docs/docs/platform/notification-webhooks.md

 Supaglue uses an underlying webhook framework called Svix.
 Look more about how to validate the signature of webhook events in their [docs here](https://docs.svix.com/receiving/verifying-payloads/how).

+## Reliable processing of webhook events

+In some situations, after consuming notification webhooks, you will want to ensure the reliability and eventual consistency of processing webhook events, e.g. for transformations that involve multiple steps.
+Refer to our [Recipes section](../recipes/overview) for more details.

 ## More information

-You can read our [Listening for Webhooks tutorial](../tutorials/listen-for-webhooks) to go more in-depth guide on consuming webhook notifications.
+You can read our [Listening for Webhooks tutorial](../tutorials/listen-for-webhooks) for a more in-depth guide on consuming webhook notifications.